basement - approximately 3000 sq ft.

 Christopher Dewdney was born in London, Ontario, and now lives in Toronto, where he is a professor at York University.
 He is the author of four books of nonfiction as well as eleven books of poetry.
 A four-time nominee for the Governor General’s Award, Chris won first-prize in the CBC Literary Competition for poetry.
 In 2005 his book, Acquainted With The Night: Excursions into the World After Dark was nominated for both a Governor General’s Award and The Charles Taylor Prize for literary non-fiction, and was published in seven countries.
 He was winner of the 2007 Harbourfront Festival Prize.
 In 2008, HarperCollins published his most recent non-fiction title, Soul of The World: Unlocking the Secrets of Time.

-Gordon Hatt (BA 1983, MA 1985, Art History, University of Toronto) has been the Executive Director at CAFKA - Contemporary Art Forum Kitchener and Area since 2008.
+Gordon Hatt (BA 1983, MA 1985, Art History, University of Toronto) was the Executive Director at CAFKA - Contemporary Art Forum Kitchener and Area from 2008 until 2021.
 Previously he curated Zone A for Nuit Blanche in Toronto, 2008, was Director/Curator at Rodman Hall Arts Centre in St. Catharines from 2004 to 2007 and from 1988 to 2004 he worked in a variety of capacities at Cambridge Galleries (now Idea Exchange), the last seven of those years as curator of temporary exhibitions.
 Gordon has been active in the development and the curation of Canadian artists for over 30 years.
 He has published numerous articles, essays and interviews.

 In 1998, Holubizky was awarded a Canada Council senior grant for independent curators and in 2004, an Australia Council grant for a research residency at the Hayama + Kamakura Museum of Modern Art in Japan.
 He has been a Trustee of the Gershon Iskowitz Foundation since 2010, and was a member of the Iskowitz Prize juries in 1992, 2010, 2011 and 2012.